purescript-spec/purescript-spec-mocha/README.md

       (1 + 1) `shouldEqual` 2
 ```

+See `test/Main.purs` for a more detailed example.
+The `package.json` scripts in this repo, show a number of usage patterns further detailed below.
+Note that the example tests contain 2 passing tests, a pending test and 2 failing tests, to demonstrate both success and failure.

 ### Usage with bundled Purescript

+You can run `yarn test:node` or `npm run test:node` in this repo to see an example.

 If you bundle your compiled PureScript it can be run with `mocha bundle.js` or
 using Karma and [karma-mocha](https://github.com/karma-runner/karma-mocha).